 - For online training, be a live course, i.e. not pre-prepared e-learning content.

 - The lower price must be advertised on the other company’s website.

 To claim a price match, just call any time before attending your course and tell us where you saw the price.

-There are two levels of AutoCAD certification which are suitable for users at different stages in their careers: Autodesk Certified User and Autodesk Certified Professional.
+There are two certification exam levels for AutoCAD, which are suitable for users at different stages in their careers:

 Successful candidates receive:

-- A personalised e-certificate (PDF) from Autodesk confirming their AutoCAD-certified status.
+- An e-certificate (PDF) from Autodesk confirming your AutoCAD-certified status.
 Your certificate is available anytime through your Certiport exam account.

 - An official Autodesk-Certified badge that you can use to market your skills, e.g. on your business cards, in your email signature, on your website, etc.

-- The option of appearing in Autodesk’s publicly-accessible database of certified AutoCAD users.
+You also have the option of appearing in Autodesk’s publicly-accessible database of certified AutoCAD users.
+This facility lets you:

 Autodesk Certified User (ACU) exam in AutoCAD